ValShaped/rwfus/readme.md

 By default, mounts /usr /etc/pacman.d /var/lib/pacman and /var/cache/pacman, so you can get pacman working properly

+### Compatibility warning

+The Steam Deck Recovery Image (and possibly newer factory installs) will reformat the home partition on your Deck to ext4 *with the `-O casefold` flag*, which enables case-folding support.
+Case-folding is *not supported* by the overlayfs kernel driver, and mounting will fail.
+As of right now, there's no way around this issue without using a nightly build of tune2fs which is capable of disabling `casefold` on ext4.
+In the coming days, I'll be updating Rwfus to check if casefold is enabled.

+Case folding was enabled on the filesystem level to speed up games which run through Proton.
+Windows uses case-insensitive paths by default, and user-mode case-folding is much slower than case-folding in the ext4 kernel driver itself.
+However, since overlayfs doesn't support it, I can't reasonably support it either.

 ### Installation:

 1. `git clone https://github.com/ValShaped/rwfus.git`